 With a flair for special effects and an impressive track record for eliciting strong performances, director Robert Zemeckis emerged from the University of Southern California's film school to become a potent filmmaking force in Hollywood.
 Though his first professional job was writing the script for Steven Spielberg's much-maligned World War II comedy "1941" (1979), Zemeckis staked his reputation as a hit maker with his third directing effort, "Romancing the Stone" (1984), which became a surprise box office success despite low expectations.
 But it was his next film, "Back to the Future" (1985) that cemented his place in Hollywood as a reliable director of both commercially successful and critically acclaimed movies.
-By this time, he was earning a reputation for pushing the boundaries of technology onscreen, though often with some criticism for focusing too much on visual effects.
+By this time, he was earning a reputation for pushing the boundaries of technology onscreen.
 Still, Zemeckis continued to churn out hits, including the two "Back to the Future" sequels, as well as the animated-live action hybrid "Who Framed Roger Rabbit" (1988).
-He achieved esteemed status when he won an Academy Award for his exemplary drama, "Forrest Gump" (1994), which, along with "Back to the Future, became a high water mark in his career.
+He achieved esteemed status when he won an Academy Award for his exemplary drama, "Forrest Gump" (1994), which, along with "Back to the Future," became a high-water mark in his career.
 Zemeckis proved time and again with films like "Cast Away" (2000) and the groundbreaking "Polar Express" (2004) that he was capable of tackling challenging material while remaining commercially viable.

 Born on May 14, 1951 in Chicago, IL, Zemeckis was raised in a working-class Catholic family where he had little, if any, exposure to the arts.
 His only education was through television, which informed him via Jerry Lewis being interviewed by Johnny Carson that there was such a thing as film school.
 By the time he was a junior in high school, he was making 8mm films with his family's home movie camera.
 After spending his first two years of college at Northern Illinois University, Zemeckis transferred to the University of Southern California to earn his Bachelor of Fine Arts in film.
 It was while attending USC that he met kindred spirit and future screenwriting partner Bob Gale, who shared Zemeckis' love of American cinema; a belief that stood in stark contrast to their peers' adulation of European art films.
 As a student, he earned his first acclaim by winning a Student Academy Award for the 14-minute short, "Field of Honor" (1973), which managed to catch the attention of USC alums John Milius and Steven Spielberg.
 The two offered both Zemeckis and Gale a development deal, which led to both writing the script for the critically lambasted World War II comedy, "1941" (1979), directed by Spielberg and starring John Belushi and Dan Aykroyd.